cockroachdb/docs/src/current/_includes/metrics-usage/changefeed.commit_latency.md

-This metric provides a useful context when assessing the state of changefeeds.
+This metric provides a useful context when assessing the state of <a href="https://www.cockroachlabs.com/docs/stable/change-data-capture-overview">changefeeds</a>.
 This metric characterizes the end-to-end lag between a committed change and that change applied at the destination.